Our Mini Plush Lop Story

 It’s difficult to explain a custom ESA so I’ll just provide example .
 Last winter a NJ woman contacted us - she was depressed because her son was wheelchair-bound after being hit by a drunk driver.
 At the time they had no pets.
 So we knew we had a daunting task ahead of us.
 We had to train a bunny who would be familiar with a wheelchair.
 The woman also explained that she works from home and she generally sits on the couch typing on her computer.
 Luckily for us in this case we were told that we would be able to choose which bunny was most suitable.
 At the time we had two large litters so when the bunnies were about six weeks old and we completed their ESA tests we chose a lilac tort who was very calm and had scored high on her tests.
 We spent the next four weeks making sure that at least four times per day we held the bunny while we were on the couch typing.
 We don’t have a wheelchair in the house but we do have a chair that has wheels at the bottom.
 On a daily basis we sat down with the bunny on our rolling chair and wheeled around the kitchen to make sure that the bunny was comfortable with that sort of movement.
 Occasionally we videotaped the training so that the Adopter would feel confident and secure in her choice.

-These are just two examples and it’s very time-consuming which is part of the reason that we only do four breeding cycles per year.
-If you’d like to discuss your ESA needs we are more than happy to, please email “LustersLops@mail.com” for more info.
+These are just some examples and it’s very time-consuming which is part of the reason that we only do four breeding cycles per year.
+If you’d like to discuss your ESA needs we are more than happy to, please email “LustersLops@gmail.com” for more info.
 We guarantee your confidentiality.

-Some of our Mini Plush Lops
+Some of our Lops

 Bonkers is our purebred black silver marten dam.
 This bunny could re-breed every month if we let her……She attempts to find her husband when we aren’t not looking😘…Whenever I approach her pen she bends her head down to the ground begging me to pet her….she’s extremely gentle🐰💜.
 It’s very hard to photograph dark fur but in real life she is stunning.